Swede-maker/paternoster-filament-storage/README.md

    npm run start

 5. systemd unit so the agent starts on boot and restarts on crash.
- NOTE! change "User" to the name your PI is using.
+ NOTE! change "raspberry" to the name your PI is using.
 Install:

        sudo nano /etc/systemd/system/paternoster.service